byahn2/ExperimentBody/README.md

 CSolidPlane: m_LTarget, m_RTarget//we need 2 target

-bool: isCorrect//whether the answer is correct, isAnswered//whether subject pressed button in certain time limit.
+bool: isCorrect//whether the answer is correct, isAnswered//whether subject has already made an answer.